-Cash provided by operating activities was \$4,571 million for the year ended December 31, 2015, mainly driven by strong operating performance from the Company's core assets, particularly from Liquids Pipelines and the cash flow generated from growth projects placed into service in recent years.
-Partially offsetting these cash inflows were changes in operating assets and liabilities as further discussed in Liquidity and Capital Resources.
+Cash provided by operating activities was \$5,211 million for the year ended December 31, 2016, mainly driven by strong operating performance from the Company's core assets, particularly from Liquids Pipelines and the cash flow generated from growth projects placed into service in recent years.
+Cash provided by operating activities was also impacted by changes in operating assets and liabilities as further discussed in Liquidity and Capital Resources.